Last Updated on April 16, 2021 by Helga Dosa

-Where in all of Italy can you go when you can’t afford the prices in Rome and Milan, can’t stand the crowds in Florence and Siena and the heat in Naples?
+Where in all of Italy can you go when you can’t afford the prices in Rome and Milan?
+If you can’t stand the crowds in Florence and Siena, and the heat in Naples?
+The answer is Bologna!
+The greatest overlooked city in Italy.

 Beyond the Tourist Hordes